kdave/btrfs-progs/Documentation/btrfs-filesystem.rst

                 The maximum allowable length shall be less than 256 chars and must not contain a newline.
 The trailing newline is stripped automatically.

+mkswapfile [-s size] file
+        Create a new file that's suitable and formatted as a swapfile.
+Default size is 2GiB, minimum size is 40KiB.

+        A swapfile must be created in a specific way: NOCOW and preallocated.
+        Subvolume containing a swapfile cannot be snapshotted and blocks of an activated swapfile cannot be balanced.

+        Swapfile creation can be achieved by standalone commands too.
+Activation needs to be done by command ``swapon(8)``.

+        ``Options``

+        -s|--size SIZE
+                Create swapfile of a given size SIZE (accepting k/m/g/e/p suffix).

 resize [options] [<devid>:][+/-]<size>[kKmMgGtTpPeE]|[<devid>:]max <path>
         Resize a mounted filesystem identified by *path*.
 A particular device can be resized by specifying a *devid*.